jscad/OpenJSCAD.org/packages/core/README.md

 * We only accept bug reports and pull requests on **GitHub**.

 * If you have a question about how to use JSCAD, then please start a conversation at the [JSCAD User Group](https://jscad.xyz/forum).
-You might find the answer in the [JSCAD.org User Guide](https://www.jscad.xyz/dokuwiki/doku.php).
+You might find the answer in the [JSCAD User Guide](https://www.jscad.xyz/dokuwiki/doku.php).

 * If you have a change or new feature in mind, please start a conversation with the [Core Developers](https://jscad.xyz/forum) and start contributing changes.